cbeams/spring-framework-2.5.x/readme.txt

 You'll never need to write another finally block to use JDBC again.
 The JDBC-oriented exceptions comply to Spring's generic DAO exception hierarchy.

-* Integration with JDO, JPA, Hibernate, TopLink, Apache OJB, and iBATIS SQL Maps: in terms of resource holders, DAO implementation support, and transaction strategies.
+* Integration with JDO, JPA, Hibernate, TopLink, and iBATIS SQL Maps: in terms of resource holders, DAO implementation support, and transaction strategies.
 First-class Hibernate and JDO support with many IoC convenience features, addressing many typical Hibernate/JDO integration issues.
 All of these comply to Spring's generic transaction and DAO exception hierarchies.